brdoney/brdoney.github.io/_documents/random.md

 ---
-title: Random
+title: Random Numbers
-lesson: 6
+order: 6
+type: lesson
 ---

-# Random Numbers

 Random numbers are super useful when making games, writing security systems, and when doing calculations.
 In Java, they can be generated using _Random_.